This story has been updated. It was originally published on November 29, 2017.

 Just bagged yourself a shiny new gadget?
 You’re probably eager to start playing with it as soon as possible.
 But to make sure your new device’s life stays trouble-free, you should first take the time to set it up properly.
 Follow these simple pointers to keep it running smoothly for years to come.

 Installing system updates can be a chore, but they’re there for a reason: They squash performance bugs, patch up security vulnerabilities, and generally make your device’s operating system more stable and reliable.
 If you’re lucky, they might throw in some extra features too.
 Because updates can affect the rest of your system, you want to install these before you take any other steps.

 Even if you purchased a shiny new gadget, its manufacturer may have released a few software updates since it left the factory.
-So as soon as you switch it on, you may receive a plethora of alert prompting you to install pending updates.
-Click or tap a notification, and the machine will help you bring its system up to date.
+So as soon as you switch it on, you may receive a plethora of alerts prompting you to install pending updates.
+Click or tap a notification, and the device will help you bring its system up to date.

 If you don’t receive these notifications, you should still check for updates manually.
-In macOS, look for the App Store icon in the dock and then open it.
-In iOS, open the Settings, go to the General menu, and choose Software Update.
+In macOS, look for the App Store icon in the dock and open it.
+On iOS, open the Settings app, go to the General menu, and choose Software Update.
 On a Windows device, open Settings, go to Update & Security, then select Windows Update.
-And in Android, open the Settings, tap System, and visit System Update in Android Settings.
+And in Android, open Settings, tap System, Advanced, and visit System Update.

 2. Set up security

 You probably store a lot of personal information on your Windows, macOS, Android, or iOS devices—and this new one is no exception.
 That means you’ll want to protect your digital life with strong security settings.